-Biofuels production facilities should employ an expert who has formal training in Chemistry, Biochemistry, Biology, and Nutrition.
+Biofuel production facilities should employ an expert who has formal training in chemistry, biochemistry, biology, and nutrition.
 Further, this nutritionist should have “hands-on” experience in both the biofuels industry and the livestock production industry.
 A good consultant will be able to help understand the co-products being produced and how to maximize their production and value.
-The value of co-products (and the price paid) is being constantly evaluated by your down-stream feed customers.
+The value of co-products (and the price paid) is constantly evaluated by your downstream feed customers.

 For more than 25 years, Lee Enterprises Consulting has been at the forefront of the bioeconomy.
 Our highly differentiated market position centers around our deep subject matter expertise in very specialized areas.
 We help clients minimize technical and economic risk by leveraging best practices in our industries, and we have a long track record of providing insightful analysis and practical advice.
 Our reputation is unparalleled because we provide a simpliﬁed process, with a single point of contact to a diverse international network of proven experts in biofuels, biomaterials, feedstocks, alternative proteins, and existing & emerging technologies.
 Providing access to over 150 world-renowned bioeconomy experts allows us to create tailored solutions to meet each project’s individual needs.
 Please take a look at our experts and the services we provide.
 Call us at 1+ (501) 833-8511 or email us for further information See also: Sustainable Livestock Production; From the Other Side: Biofuels Co-Products; Feed Ingredient Evaluation for Livestock Producers; Feed Co-Product Nutritional Values.